 The excepted pupils are:-

-- children admitted outside the normal admissions round with statements of special educational needs or Education, Health and Care Plans specifying a school;
+- children admitted outside the normal admissions round with an Education, Health and Care Plan specifying a school;

 - looked after children and previously looked after children admitted outside the normal admissions round;

 - children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process;

 - children admitted after an independent appeals panel upholds an appeal;

 - children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance;

 - children of UK service personnel admitted outside the normal admissions round;

 - children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil;

 - children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school

 When the Admission Authority can show to an Appeals Panel that any further admissions would require qualifying measures your appeal could be upheld only if the appeals Panel decided either that: